-Sometimes, you might want to turn off your active controller, but there's one very easy way to do so.
-Simply hold down the PS button for about 10 seconds, and your DualShock 4 will turn off.
-That's much simpler than going through the menus.
+Did you know there's an easy way to turn off your PS4 controller?
+Sometimes, you might want to turn off an active PS4 controller, but there's one very easy way to do so.
+Simply hold down the PS button for about 10 seconds, and your DualShock 4 will be deactivated.
+Easy.

 You can zoom in